redelmann/RAT/README.md

 _RAT_ is a toy programming language that has closures, lists, tuples, integers, floats and booleans.

-_RAT_ comes with a compiler in Haskell, called _ratc_, and a virtual machine in C, called _ratvm_.
-They virtual machine is carbage collected.
+_RAT_ comes with a compiler in Haskell, called _ratc_, and a virtual machine in C, called _ratvm_, that implements carbage collection.
 Tail call reduction is also performed.

 How to build
 ============